Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 \subsection{The geometric Satake}

-The representability of mixed characteristic affine Grassmannians has a lot of applications.
-The most fundamental application is to establish the geometric Satake correspondence in mixed characterisitc.
-Its equal characteristic counterpart is the result of works of Lusztig, Ginzburg, Beilinson-Drinfeld, Mirkovi\'{c}-Vilonen (\cite{Lu,Gi1,BD,MV}).
-In a forthcoming joint work with L. Xiao \cite{XZ}, we will see applications of the mixed characteristic geometric Satake to the arithmetic geometry of Shimura varieties\footnote{We refer to \cite{Laf} for some amazing applications of equal characteristic geometric Satake to Langlands correspondence over function fields.}.
+There are a lot of applications of mixed characteristic affine Grassmannians.
+The most fundamental one is to establish the geometric Satake equivalence in mixed characteristic.
+Its equal characteristic counterpart is a result of works of Lusztig, Drinfeld, Ginzburg, Mirkovi\'{c}-Vilonen (cf. \cite{Lu,Gi1,BD,MV}).
+In a forthcoming joint work with Liang Xiao \cite{XZ}, we will apply the mixed characteristic geometric Satake to the study of some arithmetic geometry of Shimura varieties\footnote{We refer to \cite{Laf} for some amazing applications of the equal characteristic geometric Satake to the Langlands correspondence over function fields.}.

-Let $G$ be a reductive group over $\mO$, the ring of integers of a $p$-adic field $F$ and let $\Gr_G$ denote its affine Grassmannian.
-As explain above, it makes sense to talk about the category of $L^+G$-equivariant perverse sheaves (with coefficients in $\Ql$) on $\Gr_G$, denoted by $\on{P}_{L^+G}(\Gr_G)$.
-As in the equal characteristic situation, this is a semisimple category and Lusztig's convolution of sheaves give a natural monoidal structure on $\on{P}_{L^+G}(\Gr_G)$.
-In addition, one can still endow the hypercohomology functor $\on{H}^*(\Gr_G,-):\on{P}_{L^+G}(\Gr_G)\to \on{Vect}_{\Ql}$ with a canonical monoidal structure (although the methods used in \cite{Gi1,BD,MV} do not work directly in our setting).
-Our second main theorem, the geometric Satake correspondence, claims that
+Let $G$ be a reductive group over $\mO$, the ring of integers of a $p$-adic field $F$, and let $\Gr_G$ denote its affine Grassmannian.
+As explain above, it makes sense to define the category of $L^+G$-equivariant perverse sheaves (with coefficients in $\Ql$) on $\Gr_G$, denoted by $\on{P}_{L^+G}(\Gr_G)$.
+As in the equal characteristic situation, this is a semisimple monoidal category with the monoidal structure given by Lusztig's convolution product of sheaves.
+In addition, one can still endow the hypercohomology functor $\on{H}^*(\Gr_G,-):\on{P}_{L^+G}(\Gr_G)\to \on{Vect}_{\Ql}$ with a canonical monoidal structure (although the methods of \cite{Gi1,BD,MV} do not work directly in our setting).
+Our second main theorem is the geometric Satake equivalence in this setting.